gimelbrantlab/ASEReadCounter_star/README.md

 2. **Creation of tables with Allelic Counts**

-  * map sequencing reads to references (using STAR aligner; see [complete list of dependencies](https://github.com/gimelbrantlab/ASEReadCounter_star/wiki/Prerequisites:-tools-and-packages)
+  * map sequencing reads to references (using STAR aligner; see [complete list of dependencies](https://github.com/gimelbrantlab/ASEReadCounter_star/wiki/Prerequisites:-tools-and-packages))
   * perform random sampling of the mapped reads to defined depth (key step for overdispersion analysis in [QCumber](https://github.com/gimelbrantlab/QCumber))
   * count the number of reads mapping to the reference or alternate allele at each heterozygous SNP, and collate the counts for genome intervals (e.g., genes or other features).

 Please find **manuals / worked examples** at **[Wiki page](https://github.com/gimelbrantlab/ASEReadCounter_star/wiki)** of this repository.

-The resulting allelic counts tables can be used for allelic imbalance analysis via [QCumber](https://github.com/gimelbrantlab/QCumber).

 ![pic](https://github.com/gimelbrantlab/ASEReadCounter_star/blob/master/ASEReadsCounterstar_flowchart.svg)